)

 Here’s what you need to know about finding the right pet insurance policy for your beloved furry companion in Wyoming.

-Pet insurance companies offer three common types of coverage: accident and illness, accident-only, and wellness coverage.[1]
+Pet insurance companies offer three common types of coverage: accident and illness, accident only, and wellness coverage.[1]

 Depending on the severity of the crime, the state of Wyoming classifies cruelty to animals as a misdemeanor or a felony, punishable by jail time and a fine.[2]

-Best pet insurance companies in Wyoming
+Compare the best pet insurance companies in Wyoming

 Figo: Best for fast claim payments